fixture-py/fixture/docs/source/using-fixture-with-pylons.rst

 Adding Some Data Sets
 ---------------------

 You now have a page that lists addresses but you don't have any address data.
 Fixture provides an easy way to add data to your models for automated or exploratory testing.
-Define the following code in a new module at ``addressbook/datasets/__init__.py`` using a naming scheme where each :class:`DataSet <fixture.dataset.DataSet>` subclass is camel case, named after a mapped class in the model but ending in ``Data`` (:ref:`more on styles <using-loadable-fixture-style>`):
+Define the following code in a new module at ``addressbook/datasets/__init__.py`` using a naming scheme where each :class:`DataSet <fixture.dataset.DataSet>` subclass is camel case, named after a mapped class in the model but ending in ``Data`` (:ref:`read more about styles here <using-loadable-fixture-style>`):

 .. literalinclude:: ../../fixture/examples/pylons_example/addressbook/addressbook/datasets/__init__.py
     :language: python

 This sets up one row to be inserted into the ``people`` table and two rows to be inserted into the ``addresses`` / ``addresses_people`` tables, declaring two addresses for our man Joe Gibbs.
-See :ref:`Using DataSet <using-dataset>` for more details.
+See :ref:`Using DataSet <using-dataset>` for the details about these classes.

 Notice that the :class:`DataSet <fixture.dataset.DataSet>` classes mirror the properties we defined above for the mappers.
 This is because Fixture applies the DataSets to the mapped classes ``Address`` and ``Person`` respectively to save the data.